ninlilizi/SEGI/README.md

 # Installation
 Check the [Releases](https://github.com/ninlilizi/SEGI/releases) section above to download a version of CKGI that is a simple .unitypackage file which is ready for you to import into your project.

-You can also click the "Clone or Download" button and select "Download Zip", then extract the contents to "Assets/Plugins/CKGI" in your project to test out the latest unreleased versions of CKGI.
+You can also click the "Clone or Download" button and select "Download Zip", then extract the contents to "Assets/Plugins/SEGI" in your project to test out the latest unreleased versions of SEGI.

+Install Unity Post Processing v2. (https://github.com/Unity-Technologies/PostProcessing/wiki/Installation)

+Then add SEGI as a PP2 effect.  (https://github.com/Unity-Technologies/PostProcessing/wiki/Quick-start)

 Please refer to the User Guide.pdf for usage instructions.